tomtsui88/tomcat-interview/README.md

 Complete the Dockerfile that does the following:
    1. Move the sample.war to the default CATALINA_BASE/webapps directory
-   2. Expose the default 8080 port
+   2. Expose the default Apache Tomcat server 8080 port
    3. Launch the Tomcat server by executing catalina.sh

-Use Docker command(s) to buld the Tomcat Docker image using the Dockerfile.
+Buld the Tomcat Docker image using the Dockerfile.
 Run the container using the Docker image
 Mapping ports from container on to the host machine Get Tomcat server running on a container